jarnaldich/jarnaldich.github.com/drafts/my-favorite-quickloadable-systems.md

 Here is a list of systems I use so often I feel they are part of my "custom" Common Lisp.
 Of course, the choiced just reflects my personal preferences.
 I will restrict the list to those packages that provide "syntactic" constructs, leaving what we could call the "library" (alexandria, cl-fad, etc...) for another post.

+Also, I am willing to expand this list, so if you know any worthy package I´ve been missing, please leave a comment!

 ## iterate
 Let's face it: the loop macro is ugly.
 It is very powerful, but not very intuitive and it embeds a non-lispy DSL that most editors have a hard time at formatting.
 It has a lot of corner cases and keywords and it´s easy to abuse.